Strohy/risk-monitor/reports/README.md

 python demo.py --save-report
 ```

-This will generate one report per analyzed pool.
+This will generate one report per analyzed pool in its own directory.

 ## Report Contents